pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 ___

 Thanks for joining me in this short journey of understanding the four pillars of big data analytics 😊.
-There's a lot more to be learned in the world of big data, and I encourage you to explore the Pluralsight tutorial that I linked to learn more.

 As always please leave your comments and feedback in the discussion section below!
 Thanks for reading!